Know All About Amla Oil, How to Identify the Purity

-This oil helps to strengthening hair, boosting hair growth, reducing dandruff, reducing hair loss and graying.
+This oil helps to strengthen hair, boosting hair growth, reducing dandruff, reducing hair loss and graying.
 It helps to grow thicker hair and does slightly darken hair.
-Another key benefit of this oil is on the scalp.
+Another key benefit of this oil is the scalp.

 - Pure oil must contain “zero artificial substances”.

 - “Paper Test method” can be used but this is not an accurate method.

 - The pure oil must not be oily or greasy.

 - Improve immune system – This is the cheapest and easily available food.
 It can help to boost immunity and keep diseases at bay.

 - Lower bad cholesterol – Taking Amla fruit on daily basis can significantly decrease bad cholesterol level.

 - Improve brain functions – Amla contains phytonutrients and antioxidants which can help to improve memory.
 This oil is highly concentrated in vitamin C which helps our body produce norepinephrine (a neurotransmitter believed to improve brain function).